Differential Temporal Difference Learning: Introduction

 The value functions considered in this work are based on a discrete-time Markov chain $\bfmX = \{X(t): t=0,1,2,\ldots\}$ taking values in $\Re^\ell$, and on an associated {\em cost function} $c:\Re^\ell \to \Re$.
 Our central modelling assumption throughout is that $\bfmX$ evolves according to the nonlinear state space model,

-where $\bfmN = \{N(t): t=0,1,2,\ldots\}$ is an $m$-dimensional disturbance sequence of independent and identically distributed (i.i.d.) random variables, and $a: \Re^{\ell + m} \to \Re^\ell$ is continuous.
-Under these assumptions, $X(t+1)$ is a continuous function of the initial condition $X(0)=x$; this observation is our starting point for the construction of effective algorithms for value function approximation.
+where $\bfmN \!=\! \{N(t)\!:\! t \! = \!0,1,2,\ldots\}$ is an $m$-dimensional disturbance sequence of independent and identically distributed (i.i.d.) random variables, and $a: \Re^{\ell + m} \to \Re^\ell$ is a continuous mapping.
+Under these assumptions, for all $t \geq 0$, $X(t+1)$ is a continuous function of the initial condition $X(0)=x$; this observation is our starting point for the construction of effective algorithms for value function approximation.

 We begin with some familiar background.